Just-One-Job/tip-calculator/NETLIFY.md

 ### Scripts

-- `prepare:npm`: Converts workspace dependencies for npm compatibility
+- `preinstall`: Automatically runs before `npm install` to convert workspace dependencies (only when using npm, skips when using bun)
-- `build:netlify:tip`: Full build process for Netlify
+- `build:netlify:tip`: Builds the tip-calculator app using npm workspaces

 ## Adding New Apps